kiya3300/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 A function that prints a square followed by an new line.

 ## 9-fizz_buzz.c
 A program that prints 1 to 100, followed by a new line.
+Multiples of 3 or 5 are replaced by Fizz.

+## 10-print_triangle.c
-Multiples of 3 or 5 are replaced by Fizz ## 10-print_triangle.c A function that prints a triangle, followed by a new line.
-ADVANCED ```
+A function that prints a triangle, followed by a new line.
+ADVANCED

 ## 100-prime_factor.c
 A program that finds and prints the largest prime facter of the number